opensearch-project/sql-jdbc/README.md

 ## Documentation

-Please refer to the [documentation](https://docs-beta.opensearch.org/) for detailed information on installing and configuring opendistro-elasticsearch-security plugin.
+Please refer to the [documentation](https://opensearch.org/docs/latest/) for detailed information on installing and configuring OpenSearch.

 ## Code of Conduct